 The Road to PCI Compliance

 Documentation should always be first on the list, as it is the blueprint of your security program and management process.
 Without a blueprint, employees can’t possibly build or implement a strong compliance program.
-In order to meet and maintain PCI compliance standards, every step of every process should be properly documented.
+To meet and maintain PCI compliance standards, every step of every process should be properly documented.
 Documentation is a crucial step in training employees on the intricacies of all systems and networking equipment within the organization, as well as defining role-based access controls.

 This also helps keep the organization in check.
 Collecting, reviewing, and archiving documentation provides more opportunities to verify the effectiveness of controls and a record to work from when they prove ineffective.